2020PB/police-brutality/reports/Virginia.md

 * https://twitter.com/woznyphoto/status/1276734657237864448

-### Police drag protestor off bike | June 26th
+### Police drag protester off bike | June 26th

 Police can be heard saying, "Grab somebody.
 Get ahold of somebody."
-An officer then charges into a small group of protestors.
-He grabs a protestor on a bike, then proceeds to drag the protestor into the street and off the bike.
-Several officers aid the officer in arresting the protestor, while the original officer kneels on the protestor's back.
+An officer then charges into a small group of protesters.
+He grabs a protester on a bike, then proceeds to drag the protester into the street and off the bike.
+Several officers aid the officer in arresting the protester, while the original officer kneels on the protester's back.

 tags: bike, grab, arrest, knee, protester